Skip to content

 • Bonus round: Play fashion critic and vote on the coolest souvenir shirt (hint: it probably isn't the one that says "I ❤️ TSA").

-Listen to boarding calls and let your kids make up silly things about the destinations, such as:
+Listen to boarding calls and let your kids make up silly things about the destinations to stretch those imaginative play ideas:

 • What's in that city?